ayoisaiah/f2/README.md

 - Supports using an ascending integer for renaming (e.g 001, 002, 003, e.t.c.), and it can be formatted in several ways.
 - Supports [undoing](https://github.com/ayoisaiah/f2/wiki/Undoing-a-renaming-operation) the last renaming operation in case of mistakes or errors.
 - Extensive [documentation](https://github.com/ayoisaiah/f2/wiki) and examples for each option that is provided.
-- Extensive unit testing with close to 100% coverage.

 ## Screenshots